software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 {: .highlight }

-> While working on the tasks, keep the Sprint Backlog up-to-date:
+> The Sprint Backlog helps your team to track the process of the Sprint.
+So, while working on the tasks, _keep the Sprint Backlog up-to-date_:
 >
 > - When you start working on a task, assign it to you and move it to the "In progress" column in the project
 > - When you complete a task, move it to the "Done" column in the project.
 Also remember to _close_ the task related issue.
 This can be done by clicking the issue title in the Backlog project and clicking the "Close issue" button